mikky1996/dapp/README.md

-npm run start # Start react servers truffle migrate # To deploy the smart contract truffle migrate --reset # To redeploy the smart contract
+npm run start # Start react servers truffle migrate # To deploy the smart contract truffle migrate --reset # To redeploy the smart contract truffle console # To pull the blockchain colose
 ```